avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-specification.rst

 Clock synchronization
 ^^^^^^^^^^^^^^^^^^^^^^

-when Wi-Fi is connected and time synronize is need.
-Plesae use the App for time synchronization.
+When Wi-Fi is connected and time synchronization is need.
+Please use the App for time synchronization.

 Schedule Programming